 Security is a priority for every company these days and it is important that all your data is securely stored on the internet.
 Monday.com’s TLS v1.2 with strong ciphers to protect data in transit, and AES-256 to encrypt data at rest.
 Wrike does match monday.com with the same level of encryption on its servers.
 Both Wrike and monday.com comply with ISO and SOC certifications and assure compliance with the GDPR and EU-U.S. Privacy Shield.

-Monday.com offers a plethora of native security options.
+Monday.com offers strong native security solutions.
 From varying levels of password policies to two-factor authentication, top-level security is assured for your company.
 If you use multiple SaaS products, monday.com also offers SAML and Google Apps based SSO options.
 Taking enterprise-grade security to the next level, monday.com also offers “Audit Log”.
 This log allows Admins to control and spot any suspicious activities and activate the Panic Button if needed.
-For enterprise customers, monday.com offers advanced features such as “Session Management”, HIPAA compliance, 99.9% uptime SLA and granular account-level permissions.
+For enterprise customers, monday.com offers advanced features such as “Session Management”, HIPAA compliance, 99.9% uptime SLA, and granular account-level permissions.

 Wrike on the other hand, Wrike reserves almost all of its security-related features to its highest tier.
 Leveraging corporate identity directory and a centralized login to Wrike is possible through Active Directory and SAML 2.0.
 Other features we’ve talked about for monday.com like password policy, user audit reports, IT admin controlled permissions, and two-factor authentication are available in Wrike too!